Ralph Coverdale: Early life

 Ralph Coverdale's remote ancestor, Miles Coverdale, was one of the first Protestant translators of the Bible.
 Later on the family converted to Roman Catholicism, with family members joining various religious communities as priests and nuns.

 He was educated at Beaumont Jesuit College in Berkshire, England.
-At age 18 he attended Heythrop College, University of London in order to become a Jesuit novice.
+At age 18 he attended Heythrop College, University of London to become a Jesuit novice.
 In 1942, however, he decided to leave college and enlist in the army, serving until 1947.

 Coverdale then went to St Catherine's College, Oxford where he read psychology under Bernard Babington Smith, who specialized in the nature of human perception.
 Smith would later become his advisor and business colleague.

 Career

 Beginning in 1950, Coverdale spent the following five years working for various organizations in the field of opinion polling and psychological research.

 In 1955 he joined the Steel Company of Wales as an Executive Development Officer and started his work on what would later become the Coverdale Training method.

 In 1960 he moved to Esso as Head of Management Studies, a position he would hold for more than four years, before setting up his own company, The Coverdale Organisation, in 1965.

 Coverdale's training went beyond the United Kingdom.
 His final series of courses were held in Washington, D.C.
 After his return, he suffered from severe headaches that was eventually diagnosed as being caused by lung cancer.
 He died in February 1975 at the age of 56.

-John Harvey-Jones, who took Coverdale Training method at the ICI, would later describe Coverdale as a "management genius".
+John Harvey-Jones, who took Coverdale Training method at Imperial Chemical Industries, would later describe Coverdale as a "management genius".